rapid7/sonar-client/README.md

 ## CLI usage

 Typing `sonar help` will list all the available commands.
 You can type `sonar help TASK` to get help for a specific command.
-If running locally from the project, you may need to prefix `sonar` commands with `bundle exec`.
+If running locally from the root project directory, you may need to prefix `sonar` commands with `bundle exec`.
+A rdns search command might look like `bundle exec sonar search rdns .rapid7.com`.

 ## Contributing